-Actual revenues exceeded budgeted revenues as the funding from the regional sales tax was larger than originally anticipated.
-Actual expenditures were less than budgeted expenditures mostly related to delays in grant projects and related grant payments due to COVID-19.
+Actual revenues exceeded budgeted revenues as the funding from the regional sales tax was larger than originally anticipated mostly related to a full year of an online sales tax from leveling the Playing Field for Illinois Retail Act, inflation, and sales tax revenue from recreational cannabis.
+Actual expenditures were less than budgeted expenditures mostly related to delays in grant projects and related grant payments due to COVID-19 and distribution/supply issues.